-G 901, Dissertation Research (6 credit hours)
+IG 901, Dissertation Research (6 credit hours)

-Doctoral students with 90 or more hours of graduate coursework applicable to the degree (or master of fine arts students with 60 or more hours of graduate coursework applicable to the degree), who have completed all other requirements for their degree except the dissertation or final project or performance, if applicable, and who have not previously enrolled in more than five terms of G 901, may enroll in G 901.
+Doctoral students who have enrolled in 90 or more hours of graduate coursework applicable to the degree (or master of fine arts students who have enrolled in 60 or more hours of graduate coursework applicable to the degree), who have completed all other requirements for their degree except the dissertation or final project or performance, if applicable, and who have not previously enrolled in more than five terms of G 901, may enroll in G 901.
 A flat fee of \$150 will be assessed.
 G 901 is offered fall and spring terms only.